zephyrproject-rtos/zephyr/doc/kernel_v2/data_passing/mailboxes.rst

 .. note::
-    An incoming message that was sent using a message buffer is also processed correctly by this algorithm, since the mailbox automatically creates a memory block containing the message data using ``RXPOOL``.
+    An incoming message that was sent using a message buffer is also processed correctly by this algorithm, since the mailbox automatically allocates a memory block from the memory pool and fills it with the message data.
     However, the performance benefit of using the memory block approach is lost.

 Suggested Uses
 **************